search-rug/search-rug.github.io/_sprojects/feitosa-8.md

 - software analytics
 - machine learning
 posted: 2024-01-15
-short: The goal of this project is to select techniques previously used for vulnerability detection and check whether they are also successful in detecting technical debt in benchmark datasets.
+description: The goal of this project is to select techniques previously used for vulnerability detection and check whether they are also successful in detecting technical debt in benchmark datasets.
 contact:
   header: Supervisor(s)
   members: